blogtitle/blogsources/content/post/web-security-2-xss.md

   //...
 }
 ```
-This would reflect part of the input in the output without escaping, which causes XSS (you should never use `fmt` to write to an HTTP response).
+This would reflect part of the input in the output without escaping, which causes XSS (you should **never** use `fmt` to write to a HTTP response).

 In both reflected and stored XSS the culprit is a **lack of proper escaping**.

 If you are a developer like me you **don't want to care** about all the possible escaping contexts you are putting user controlled data in, you just want things to work.
 Stuff should be secure by default and not require the developers to care about it.
 Libraries should be close to impossible to use wrong.

+### A solution
 If you are working with Go you are lucky.
-The `html/template` package does contextual auto-escaping.
+The `html/template` package performs contextual auto-escaping.
 This means that when your templates are parsed the library detects in which context you are putting strings in and it will pick a chain of escaping functions to properly encode it.

 If you are interpolating, for example, in this context:
 ```html